keegandonley/Easy-Photo-Gallery/readme.md

 bootstrap documentation for more information on using this feature: http://getbootstrap.com/css/#grid and http://getbootstrap.com/css/#responsive-utilities

 ####Adding Photos####
-Photos can be added to the directory <code>/img/easyPhotoGallery/</code> and they'll be automatically added to the photo gallery wherever your div appears
+Photos can be added to the directory <code>/img/easyPhotoGallery/</code> and they'll be automatically added to the photo gallery wherever your div appears.